seanKenkeremath/AndroidPerformanceSandbox/README.md

 Scenarios marked as `Looping` will execute threads/coroutines that loop forever with a delay between work.
 These will still be cleaned up when the Activity is destroyed.
 Scenarios marked as `Leaky` will loop and will not be torn down in `onDestroy`

+## Memory

+`Leaked Activity` will instantiate a new activity and added a reference to the Application subclass, thus creating a memory leak.

 # TODO

 * Profileable flag